nati2323/AWESOME-BOOK-ES6/README.md

     - HTML
     - CSS
     - JAVASCRIPT
+    - ES6

 ## Getting Started

-  This project aims at building a basic website that allows users to add/remove books from a list
+  This project aims at building a basic website with ES6git  that allows users to add/remove books from a list

   Please follow the steps below for getting started and editing the files from your local machine.